 This is a subject that I touched on in my masters dissertation where I attempted to push the envelope out beyond merely making a pretty 3D model and create something that can actually be useful or would have purpose.
 My main concern is that of storage more than anything else.
 We are in danger of being swamped by a deluge of images, 3D models of sites and artefacts that all need digital curation lest they be rendered obsolete by storage media failure or software and hardware advances.

 My project is not immune from this at all and I am well aware that I am just as guilty of creating gigabytes of new data that needs to be looked after to some degree.
 The difference is that I am not simply creating data for the sake of it.
 There is a purpose and an end goal, that of experiential dissemination and investigation.
 Once that is done and the hardware has moved on, I expect the data and software to die a digital death but the ideas, and thoughts it generates would (hopefully) live on in another form.

 Given the incredibly fast pace of developing technology, it was decided early on to pick one particular set of hardware and stick with it for the duration of the project.
 While this might mean that the hardware could be dated at the end of the 3 year project, it would eliminate any “feature creep” where new features would constantly be added and would limit actual progress.

-Although unexpected at the start, this has also been true of the software engine version used and it is currently set with version 4.19.2 of the Unreal Engine 4 game engine.
+Although unexpected at the start, this has also been true of the software engine version used however newer version of the Unreal Engine have enabled extended features, especially with VR and thus the project is currently set with version 4.23.1.

 The hardware being used to develop this is as follows: